makersacademy/chitter-challenge/README.md

 Requirements
 -------

-Running locally for development:
+#### Running locally for development:

 + PostgreSQL installed
 + A local postgres database named 'chitter_development'
++ Major gems:
+  + gem 'data_mapper': ORM to talk to database
-+ gem 'dm-postgres-adapter':
+  + gem 'dm-postgres-adapter': Adapter for postgres database
   + gem 'sinatra': DSL which sits on top of rack webserver
   + gem 'sinatra-flash': Displays dynamic messages on pages

 All gem requirements can be installed by installing the bundler gem (`gem install bundle`) and then running `bundle install` in the project directory.

-Using the deployed app on heroku: None
+#### Using the deployed app on heroku:
++ None

 User Stories implemented
 -------